Understanding Scoliosis: What to Expect During a Scoliosis Exam

 How Is Scoliosis Treated?

-- Schroth Physical Therapy – For mild to moderate curves, this specialized therapy has shown great results.
+2. Schroth Physical Therapy: For mild to moderate curves, this specialized therapy has shown great results.
 We’re proud to have certified Schroth therapists here at Seaview Orthopaedics.
 In some cases, Schroth therapy can even reduce the curve, and in others, it helps prevent it from worsening.

-- Bracing – For moderate curves in children who are still growing, we may recommend a brace.
+3. Bracing: For moderate curves in children who are still growing, we may recommend a brace.
 The goal of bracing is to prevent progression.
-The best results come from combining bracing with Schroth therapy.
+The best results for scoliosis come from combining bracing methods with Schroth therapy.
+For more details on what to expect if your child’s scoliosis is left untreated, see our FAQ guide: Pediatric Scoliosis FAQs

 When is Surgery Recommended?